FernandoPC25/FPathai/README.md

 The WSI images should be
 in *.svs* format and can be obtained from [NIH Cancer Datasets](https://portal.gdc.cancer.gov/).

-When images in the SVS format are available on the user's device, "
-         "they must be reorganized as follows to ensure compatibility with the application:
+When images in the SVS format are available on the user's device, they must be reorganized as follows to ensure compatibility with the application:

 ## Step 1: Create a Main Folder